SMTG-Bham/MAPSI/README.md

 Repository for paper: DOI:xxx

-Optimised crystal structures of MAPSI from density functional theory, calculated using the Vienna *Ab Initio* Package (VASP).
+Optimised crystal structures of MAPSI from density functional theory, calculated using the Vienna *Ab initio* Package (VASP).

 Computational Details
 -----------------------